 “All the different ages of man were represented in the people of the city.
 Different millennia co-existed side by side.
 Minds set in different ages walked the same pavements, drank the same water, returned to the same dust.”

 William Dalrymple, City of Djinns (9)

 I come from a small town.
-I migrated to Delhi 13 long years ago.
-Although I’ve traveled almost all over India (I’ve Govt. of India to thank for that), I still have much to see, much to learn.
+I migrated to Delhi many long years ago.
+Although I’ve travelled almost all over India (I’ve Govt. of India to thank for that), I still have much to see, much to learn.
 But I can say, confidently, that one doesn’t need to whiten their hairs or spend decades to understand something (although I’ve done both).
 Sometimes a mere moment is enough.
 Armed with the rebelliousness, the confidence, and the vast knowledge which are a staple of my generation, I offer the quirks and nuisances of Modern India.
 My perspective might be perfectly objective at one moment and completely subjective another.
 I don’t see a problem with either.
 My education has taught me something wonderful, that sometimes there are no definite answers.
 I hope all of you realize the same.

 Tombs of Emperors stand beside traffic junctions, forgotten fortresses command suburbs, the titles of lost dynasties are woven into the vernacular, if only as street names.

 – Jan Morris